 Providing branded bottled water and other beverages sends a message to employees that the business owners, managers, and supervisors truly care about their health and safety.
 It should never be viewed as an expense, but rather as an investment that pays dividends down the road in increased productivity, heightened focus, improved problem-solving abilities, reduced sick time, and happier, more collaborative employees.

-As the summer heat rises this year and proper hydration becomes even more essential, take action to keep your staff healthy, and get as much productivity as possible from everyone.
+As the emphasis on health continues this year and proper hydration becomes even more essential, take action to keep your staff healthy, and get as much productivity as possible from everyone through adjustments made in workplace practices.
+Support their health and provide them with the best possible options for hydration and overall health and wellness.